Drain, Waste and Vent Plumbing

 - Locate your main sewer line and find the clean outs along the route.

 - If your home has a crawl space, have the main sewer line inspected to ensure it is strapped and sloped properly and there are no breaks or leaks in the line.
 Especially important to inspect are the connections of the sewer lines and the toilets which are visible at the underside of the subfloor.
 Any leaks or water damage in these locations are important to have repaired ASAP.

 - Professional plumbers have advised me that in the case of a city sewer connection that it is good practice to leave an exterior clean out cap unscrewed somewhere, between the house and the street so that in the event sewage backs up from the main city sewer line it will blow out of the unscrewed cap rather than flow into your home.
-YES, this can happen, and I think I agree with the professionals on this one.
-Better yet, I would leave the cap unscrewed off the most obvious clean out so that it will be noticed right away if there is an event like this./li>
+YES, this can happen, and I agree with the professionals on this one.
+Better yet, just leave the cap unscrewed and off the most obvious clean-out so that it will be noticed right away if there is an event like this.

 - 1x per year: Run water through the sewer clean outs to ensure the free flow of material.

 - 1x per 2 years: For those of you with septic tanks, every two years septic systems should have the leach fields rotated and every five years the tank should be pumped out and inspected.